 Employees using their personal motor vehicles to conduct University business need not obtain driver authorization.

 If the accident occurs on-campus, contact the Department of Public Safety immediately.
-If the accident occurs off-campus, contact 911 or the local police department.
+If the accident occurs off-campus, contact 911 or the local police department so that a police report is prepared.
 See the Policy for a complete list of what to do in the event of an accident.

 No. Any damages and/or liabilities arising out of the personal use of the motor vehicle are the sole responsibility of the driver.
 The University will expect the driver’s personal automobile insurance to respond in the event of an accident or any other event arising out of such personal use.
 Sanctions may be imposed upon violators including, but not limited to, termination of employment for employees and suspension or expulsion for students.